-Christ church was organized in 1837 and the cornerstone was laid on May, 23 1838.
-The church over looks Lake Erie across a park.
+Christ Church was organized in 1837 and the cornerstone was laid on May, 23 1838.
+The church overlooks Lake Erie, across a park.
 Over the years many structural and cosmetic changes have been made.
 A steeple was erected is 1876, followed by a bell in 1881.
-The bell still calls parishioners to worship on sunday mornings.
+The bell still calls parishioners to worship on Sunday mornings.

 A major renovation occurred in 1963.
 An addition containing class rooms, kitchen, fellowship hall, offices, choir room, and meeting rooms was constructed.
-The church was modernized and the interior was reoriented to be entered from the new addition, In 1975 a new steeple was erected and the modern impressionistic stanied glass window of the Living Christ was installed behind the altar.
+The church was modernized and the interior was reoriented to be entered from the new addition, In 1975 a new steeple was erected and the modern impressionistic stained glass window of the Living Christ was installed behind the altar.
 The church tastefully blends its historic character with a contemporary, uplifting feeling.

 In 1977 a chapel and columbarium were added.
-In recent years the church painted, the entrance made handicap accessible, library was added, pew cushions and kneelers were installed and the organ was renovated.
+In recent years the church was painted, the entrance was made handicap accessible, a library was added, pew cushions and kneelers were installed and the organ was renovated.
 As one of the oldest churches in the state, Christ Church is on the National Register of Historic Places.

-Rev. Wanda Ray Retires July 30th 2014
+Rev. Wanda Ray retired July 30th 2014.

 The Diocese of Ohio